 Of course you can still use smart keywords related to pain points to appear on Google SERPs, but if the users haven’t heard of you before, they are more reluctant to click.

-Also, as Facebook Ads are highly visual, it serves better the purpose of attracting new audiences, who have been shown the ads because their favorites and online behaviors match with the ad content.
+Also, as Facebook ads are highly visual, it serves better the purpose of attracting new audiences, who have been shown the ads because their favorites and online behaviors match with the ad content.
 It’s also easier to tell your brand story on Facebook.

 Now when we have reached this point, let’s be honest: despite many differences between Facebook Ads and Google Ads, what’s “competing” here are not Google and Facebook or their wonderful PPC tools, it’s your own resources – budget, time, and effort.
 But even if you have unlimited money and personnel to spare, there’s no way to take back the time you lost in a less-than-optimal investment decision.
 And your competitors don’t wait for your recovery either.

-So, the good news is you don’t need to answer the either-or question, just the question of “How much for each?”.
+So, the good news is you don’t need to answer an either-or question, just the question of “How much for each?”
 Though fortune favors the bold, there’s also the old saying “don’t put too many irons in the fire” (especially if you’re not a blacksmith).
 In other words, there should be a thorough plan to distribute your resources over time on Google Ads and Facebook Ads to create the highest impact.

 There are more than one way to combine Google Ads and Facebook Ads to make the journey through your funnel an even more enjoyable experience.
 Learn and leverage each one’s strengths to your advantage, but keep in mind that these two giants don’t stay the same.
 To future-proof themselves, they will continuously evolve together with technology advance, social transformation and new consumer behaviors.